Why Do We Have Mountains?

 Mountains Existence

 Mountains form over millions of years.
 They are found throughout the world.
 They come in many different shapes, types, and sizes.
 A mountain is any landmass higher and steeper than a hill.
-Many geographers agree that mountains are at least two thousand feet high and have a slope greater than two degrees.
-Does earth need the mountains?
-Let’s discover the answer!
+Mountains are crucial in shaping the Earth’s landscape, influencing climate patterns, providing habitats for diverse ecosystems, and serving as essential water catchments.

 Why Do We Have Mountains?
 (Mountains Creation)

 Mountains are majestic doors that are essential components of geography.
-Most of the earth’s surface is water, and 90 percent is salted, not drinkable.
+Most of the Earth’s surface is water, and 90 percent is salted, not drinkable.
 Only three percent of the world’s water is freshwater.
 About 60 to 80 percent of this freshwater comes from the mountains.
 That’s why they are nature’s water.
-Always mountains absorb a huge amount of rainwater, preventing erosion, landslides, and rockfalls.
-Mountains are like safety rules for the people living there as they reduce rapidly moving winds.

 It is why mountainous countries do not suffer from hurricanes or tornadoes.
 Mountains capture the clouds, making clouds tend to go high in the sky and cool down.
 Griselle mountains provide a huge amount of minerals that are vital for us.
 They are a good source of food and medicine.
-Around half of the world’s population depends on mountains for water, food, and energy.
+Around half the world’s population depends on mountains for water, food, and energy.

 Sand is an excellent material for simulating rock formation.
 The sediments and the continental crust have different mechanical properties.
 Geologists mix the sand grains with a finer powder, increasing the sand’s deformation resistance.
 Thus, they have heterogeneous materials consisting of more resistant and less resistant layers.

 This process happens with the mountains.
-That’s why the earth has many mountains.
+That’s why the Earth has many mountains.
 One crucial factor not accounted for in this model is erosion.
 Erosion exposes the deformed rocks once deeply buried in the mountain belt.
 The ocean basin has been trapped between the two continents marking their original boundary.
 These two are in mountain belts.

-Different types of mountains on earth
+Different types of mountains on Earth

 Volcanic mountains occur when erupting.
 The magma cools and hardens, forming a cone shape down.
 Many volcanic mountains occur at convergent boundaries.
 Most of the Earth’s active volcanoes are concentrated around the edge of the Pacific Ocean.
 This area is known as the Ring of Fire.
 Mount Griggs in Alaska is an example.
 It is located on the northern rim of the Pacific plate.
 Japan’s Mount Fuji is a famous volcanic mountain, while the Adirondacks and the eastern US are well-known dome mountains.

 Fold mountains form when the plates that make up the Earth’s crust collide or pass over the top of one another, causing the crust to unfold.
-The Rocky Mountains in the North American West and Europe’s Alps are fold mountains.
+The Rocky Mountains in the North American West and Europe’s Alps are folded mountains.

 Block mountains create when pressure on giant cracks in the Earth’s crust or faults causes rock slabs to tilt upward and sometimes stacked on top of one another.
 When tension causes the lithosphere to break into normal faults, the lithosphere drops down.
-The pieces left standing form fault-block mountains, the Teton mountains, or an example in the Sierra Nevada.
+The pieces left standing form fault-block mountains, the Teton Mountains, or an example in the Sierra Nevada.

-Learn more: The Rain Shadow Effect By Mountain Diagram
+The Rain Shadow Effect By Mountain Diagram

 Julia Rose

 My name is Julia Rose.
 I'm a registered clinical therapist, researcher, and coach.
 I'm the author of this blog.
-There are also two authors: Dr. Monica Ciagne, a registered psychologist and motivational coach, and Douglas Jones, a university lecturer & science researcher.
-I would love to hear your opinion, question, suggestions, please let me know.
+There are also two authors: Dr. Monica Ciagne, a registered psychologist and motivational coach, and Douglas Jones, a university lecturer & science researcher.I would love to hear your opinion, question, suggestions, please let me know.
 We will try to help you.

 Leave a Reply